zero-24/plg_system_force2fausergroup/README.md

 You want to translate this extension to your own language?
 Check out my [Crowdin Page for my Extensions](https://joomla.crowdin.com/zero-24) for more details.
 Feel free to [open an issue here](https://github.com/zero-24/plg_system_force2fausergroup/issues/new) on any question that comes up.

+## Beyond this repo

+This feature [has been merged to the Joomla!
+Core](https://github.com/joomla/joomla-cms/pull/30522) and will be part of the upcomming 4.1 release.
+This plugin here acts as a backport for Joomla 3.9+

 ## Joomla!
 Extensions Directory (JED)

 This plugin can also been found in the Joomla!
 Extensions Directory: [Force2faUsergroup by zero24](https://extensions.joomla.org/extension/force2fausergroup/)